nadsbuhdha/milestone-project-3/README.md

 Players can only enter Y or N otherwise an error message will be displayed and they'll be asked to enter a vaild input.

 ![alt text](assets/images/play_again.webp)

+### Clear Terminal

+A clear feature was implemented in order to keep the page clear and orderly for the user.

+## Future Features

+Features that could be implemented for the future:
+* Game modes of easy medium and hard - the vocabulary difficulty of the word depends on the game mode
+* An 'Extreme' mode where there is a timer and users have a time limit to guess each question.